-Be it because of the demand of the business, fascinating nature of the jobs, or popularity among students and seasoned professionals, the careers in the analytics field is one of the hottest trends these days.
-This article will give you an overview of careers in analytics, required skill-set for analytics jobs, analytics job market trends, the difference between business analytics & data analytics, best online courses and best universities for Masters in Business & Data Analytics.
+Be it because of the demand of the business, the fascinating nature of the jobs, or the popularity among students and seasoned professionals, the careers in the analytics field is one of the hottest trends these days.
+This article will give you an overview of careers in analytics, the required skill-set for analytics jobs, analytics job market trends, the difference between business analytics & data analytics, best online courses and best universities for Masters in Business & Data Analytics.

 The objectives are to investigate patterns, behavior, and trends, and to drive business decisions and actions.
 Analytics could be as simple as an exploration of sales made in the previous year.
 At the same time, it could be a complex neural network model to predict and target potential customers in a marketing campaign.

 Career Opportunities and Salary Structures for Analytics Professionals in India

 India is currently one of the global hubs for analytics.
 Most of the top US companies, which have a significant analytics team, have got a presence in India.
 Besides, many India companies are also providing various analytics services to clients from all over the world.
 With increasing opportunities, the demand for analytics professionals is growing rapidly.
 Below is the snapshot of annual salaries in the analytics field at entry-levels and managerial levels.

 How to Build a Successful Career in Analytics

 For a career in analytics, you need strong quantitative and analytical skills.
 Additionally, you must also possess excellent communication, problem-solving skills.
 The career growth in the analytics is very much merit and skill driven.
 So, if you also demonstrate strong leadership and people management skills along with creativity, you can expect rapid growth and salary hikes.